justingreerbbi/wordpress-oauth-server/README.md

 # WordPress OAuth Server

+*SUPPORT FOR THIS PROJECT HAS BEEN MOVED TO HTTP://WP-OAUTH.COM.
+THERE WILL NO LONGER BE ANY UPDATES TO THIS REPO.
+AGAIN.
+PLEASE HTTP://WP-OAUTH.COM FOR MORE DETAILS.*

 Current Version: 3.0.2

 This project is an OAuth 2.0 compatible authentication method for WordPress.
 The goal of WP OAuth Server